tatianegercina/FinTech/01-Lesson-Plans/13-NLP/1/LP-14-Ins_Review_Counter.md

     return pd.DataFrame(list(top_10.items()), columns=['word', 'count'])
 ```

-* Recall that the join() method can be used to combine multiple strings into one longer string.
+* The join() method can be used to combine multiple strings into one longer string.

 * We next run the defined process_text function over this string in order to get the list of words needed for the Counter function.
 Once the most frequent words are selected with most_common, all we need to do is to put them into a DataFrame.